 First Steps Toward Normal

 Upon arriving at Golden Gateway, puppy mill breeder dogs often get their first baths and begin acclimating with warm blankets, dog beds, soft voices, nutritious food, and the typical daily routine.
 Trained staff conducts a behavioral assessment, and within 72 hours, 90% of our dogs begin “class.”

-At Level 1, volunteers slowly introduce the dogs to petting and brushing.
+In the beginning stages, volunteers slowly introduce the dogs to petting and brushing.
 For many dogs, this is a huge step.
 For some dogs, even the ability to make eye contact is a giant leap forward.
 They are encouraged to approach people and take treats.
 Progress varies, but it’s usual very slow.
 Sadly, these dogs must learn to associate humans with positive experiences, not abuse and neglect.

 Next, we introduce the dogs to normal household things and sounds: Furniture, appliances, mirrors, televisions and radios, carpet, kitchen settings.
 And we read to them.
 Despite seeming far-fetched, it’s proven to help dogs relax.